cardfunc/cardfunc.com/content/dev/api/order.md

 ]
 ```
 ## Refund
 A order that has been charged can be refunded.
-This is usefull if the customer ends up returning the ordered items.
+This is useful if the customer ends up returning the ordered items.
 ### Refund Single Order
 #### Request
 ```json